vaccovecrana/volach/README.md

 The `motherWavelength` attribute of the wavelet describes the amount of samples that can be decomposed for some amount of input data.

+## TODO

+- Explain the internal data layout for wavelet packets (frequencies are stored from low to high).